fortify-iq/sha2-attack/README.md

 # Simulator of the CDPA Based Attack on SHA2

 The attack assumptions are as follows.
 A device calculates the SHA2 (either 32-bit SHA256 or 64-bit SHA512) compression function, starting from a secret internal state, one round per clock cycle.
 The attacker feeds randomly distributed known inputs, and observes the side channel leakage traces.
 This is exactly what happens in the second application of the compression function in both the inner and outer hashes of HMAC SHA2, so this attack can be used to discover both of these internal states (by attacking first the inner hash and then the outer hash).
 This enables the attacker to forge the HMAC SHA2 tag for arbitrary messages.
-The leakage model assumes that the Hamming distance between the consecutive internal states leaks; optionally, a normally distributed random noise is added.
-The attack implemented here uses only the two first Hamming distances, and (when successful) produces a small set of candidates for the secret initial internal state.
+The leakage model assumes that the Hamming distance between the consecutive internal states leaks.
+Optionally, a normally distributed random noise is added.
+The attack implemented here uses only the first two Hamming distances, and (when successful) produces a small set of candidates for the secret initial internal state.
 The correct candidate can be subsequently found by predicting the Hamming distances in the later rounds and comparing them to the actual traces.

-The repository contains two directories:
+The repository contains two folders:

-* `src` - Python code implementing the attack
+* `src` - The Python code that implements the attack
-* `docs` - An Excel spreadsheet with statistical data`
+* `results` - Statistical data produced using this code

-Directory `src` contains the following files:
+Folder `src` contains the following files:

 * `sha2.py` - implements basic building blocks and parameters of SHA256 and SHA512.
 Used in both the trace generation and the attack.
 * `sha2_trace_generation.py` - generates traces for the attack on SHA2.
 * `sha2_attack.py` - mounts the attack on SHA2.
 * `sha2_end_to_end.py` - calls the trace generation function from `sha2_trace_generation.py`, calls the attack function from `sha2_attack.py`, and evaluates the result.
-* `test_sha2_attack.py` - command line utility which performs the attack on SHA2 in a loop using `sha2_end_to_end.py` and collects statistics.
+* `test_sha2_attack.py` - a command line utility which performs the attack on SHA2 in a loop using `sha2_end_to_end.py` and collects statistics.

+Folder `results` contains the following files:

+* `sha2_attack_stats.xlsx` - a Microsoft Excel file containing the metrics M<sub>1</sub>, M<sub>2</sub> described in Section 2.3.5 of the CDPA paper measured for different configurations, and the graph based on this data which is shown in Figure 11 of the CDPA paper
+* `res(M1).csv, lsb(M2).csv` - the two sheets of `sha2_attack_stats.xlsx` exported to the `csv` text format

 ## Usage of `test_sha2_attack.py`